supermanzer/DendronNotes/vault/root.md

 ## Projects

-- [LocaLibrary](https://github.com/supermanzer/NuxtDRFMDN) - A simple but complete full-stack web application replicating a local library site for patrons.
+- [[localibrary]] - A simple but complete full-stack web application replicating a local library site for patrons.
 It uses Django & DRF for the back-end and Nuxt.js for the front-end.